aaryan610/aaryan610/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working at Caravel.Tech as an SDE Intern
-- 🌱 I’m currently exploring Next.js
+- 🌱 Exploring Next.js and TypeScript